 It probably would surprise nobody that we could turn a four-day cycling trip into a month-long grand driving tour of the western US. 🙂 That’s exactly what we did, driving to and from a Bicycle Adventures cycling “Bend Breakaway” tour, and seeing lots of things along the way.

 To skip the narrative and just look at photos, click here.
+Click any photo on this page for the full version.

 We had booked the short cycling trip months ago, an excuse to get up to Oregon, see our friends Tom & Diane Mosher, and cycle somewhere new.
 In the back of our minds we knew that a total solar eclipse was going to happen, but forgot when.
 As it turned out, it was the second day of our cycling tour!
 But more on that below.